Cosmological dynamics of multifield dark energy: Explicit models

 We start our analysis of the explicit models specified by the potential \eqref{eq:potential} by first analyzing cosmological solutions for the power-law field-space metric, $f(r)=r^p$.
 In order to understand the cosmological dynamics of these models, we provide in \cref{fig:polar} the polar-coordinate representation of a typical evolution of the scalar fields $r$ and $\theta$.
 We have set $p=2$, which is the specific case of power-law-metric models studied in \rcite{Akrami:2020zfz}.
 In the left panel of the figure, we present the evolution of the fields with time for two different $r$-field initial conditions---we have set the initial value of $\theta$ to zero for simplicity and without loss of generality.

 In the early moments of cosmic evolution, and as the Hubble friction decreases, the $r$ field begins to move.
-The figure shows that, independently of its initial value, $r$ climbs up the potential until it reaches a semi-equilibrium value $\req > r_0$, which varies very slowly with time.
+The figure shows that, independent of its initial value, $r$ climbs up the potential until it reaches a semiequilibrium value $\req > r_0$, which varies very slowly with time.
 The figure also shows that the $\theta$ field increases with time, which is expected by the fact that the potential contains a $-\alpha \theta$ term.

-Although the exact evolution of the fields is model-dependent and can only be obtained numerically, it is possible to find an analytical approximation to the semi-equilibrium value $\req$ by using \cref{x_r,x_t,y} and assuming that dark energy has almost fully dominated the matter fields, i.e., $\Omega_{\phi} \approx 1$.
+Although the exact evolution of the fields is model dependent and can only be obtained numerically, it is possible to find an analytical approximation to the semiequilibrium value $\req$ by using \cref{x_r,x_t,y} and assuming that dark energy has almost fully dominated the matter fields, i.e., $\Omega_{\phi} \approx 1$.
 By assuming $r\approx\req$, or equivalently $x_r \approx 0$, \cref{x_r,y} then lead to two simple equations for $x_{\theta}$,

-Here, we have additionally assumed $x^\prime_r\approx0$, $y^\prime\approx 0$, $w_\mathrm{m}\approx0$ (as matter fields are non-relativistic at late times and in the future) and $\Omega_\mathrm{m}\approx 0$ (as dark energy is fully dominant); the latter in combination with \cref{eq:Fried_const} implies $y^2\approx 1-x_\theta^2$, which we have used in deriving \cref{eq:x_theta,eq:x_theta_2}.
+Here, we have additionally assumed $x^\prime_r\approx0$, $y^\prime\approx 0$, $w_\mathrm{m}\approx0$ (as matter fields are nonrelativistic at late times and in the future) and $\Omega_\mathrm{m}\approx 0$ (as dark energy is fully dominant); the latter in combination with \cref{eq:Fried_const} implies $y^2\approx 1-x_\theta^2$, which we have used in deriving \cref{eq:x_theta,eq:x_theta_2}.
 These assumptions are valid for a large class of interesting cosmological solutions as they are equivalent to the justified assumption that the kinetic contributions to the total energy of dark energy fields are much smaller than the contribution from the potential, i.e., $x_{r} \ll y$ and $x_{\theta} \ll y$.